Skip to main content

 Restrictions on bringing host material into Victoria

-To minimise the risk of tomato potato psyllid entering Victoria, restrictions apply to movement of host material (host plants, vegetables and fruits) sourced from any state or territory unless it meets market access requirements.
+To minimise the risk of tomato potato psyllid entering other areas of Victoria, restrictions apply to movement of host material (host plants, vegetables and fruits) sourced from any state or territory unless it meets market access requirements.

 Advice on moving plant products can be found: